 It is possible to organize to visit the clinic for a consultation before the beginning of the treatment.
 This visit is not mandatory and can be done by phone or videoconference.
 If the consultation takes place in person, the sperm sample of the partner can be cryopreserved.
 The advantage of this is that it is not necessary to travel to the clinic on day of the ovarian puncture in the donor.

-The typical visit of our patients involves a weeklong trip to Brno.
+The typical visit of our patients involves a weeklong trip to the Czech Republic.
 The male usually donates his sperm at the beginning of this week and then return to the clinic 3-5 days later to transfer the embryo into the female patient.
 During these 3-5 days (in between sperm collection and embryo transfer) there are various techniques that can be applied to increase the chances of success of becoming pregnant.

 Treatment using donor eggs can be started immediately, without any waiting time.
 Thanks to our long-term experience with oocyte donation and our reputation of providing the best possible donor care (for more information, see question “Who is the donor?”) we have a sufficient amount of young women registered in our donor database who are willing to help immediately.
 These donors are properly tested and ready to be paired with a matching recipient to ensure their availability and eligibility to become donors.